QMIND-Team/LanguageWarmUp/README.md

 # LanguageWarmUp

-Warm up repo for the Language team.
+Warm up repo for the QMIND Language team.
+Let's do some NLP!

+This small project predicts the sentiment (positive or negative) of yelp reviews.

+## Team Members

+* Troy Giorshev
-Olivia was here
+* Olivia Tom

-Troy was also here!

-yeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeet

-Brap brap mah doods

-Robert TopLobster was here :)
+* Robert Topham
+* Zion Oginni
+* Rachel Ng

+With Sean Kato as PM